CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 1. Observe that the results page includes some user interface elements that enable you to refine the results.
 These include:

     - A *filter* based on a facet value for the **metadata_author** field.
-This demonstrates how you can use *facetable* fields to return a list of *facets* - fields with a small set of discrete values that can displayed as potential filter values in the user interface.
+This demonstrates how you can use *facetable* fields to return a list of *facets* - fields with a small set of discrete values that can be displayed as potential filter values in the user interface.
     - The ability to *order* the results based on a specified field and sort direction (ascending or descending).
 The default order is based on *relevancy*, which is calculated as a **search.score()** value based on a *scoring profile* that evaluates the frequency and importance of search terms in the index fields.

 1. Select the **Reviewer (1)** filter and the **Positive to negative (2)** sort option, and then select **Refine Results (3)**.

     ![](./images/azsearch(42).png)

-1. Observe that the results are filtered to include only reviews, and sorted based on the sentiment label.
+1. Observe that the results are filtered to include only reviews and sorted based on the sentiment label.

 1. In the **Search** box, enter a new search for **quiet hotel in New York** and review the results.